mauriciowillig/dataflow-speech-redaction/README.md

 Please wait as it might take a few minutes to complete.

-You can provide an existing [INSPECT_TEMPLATE_ID] if you already have an DLP Inspection template created or refer to [Optional: DLP inspection template creation](#template-creation) to create a new one.
+You can provide an existing [INSPECT_TEMPLATE_ID] if you already have an DLP Inspection template created or refer to section [Optional: DLP inspection template creation] to create a new one.

 ``` shell
 python3 srflongrunjobdataflow.py --project=[YOUR_PROJECT_ID] --input_topic=projects/[YOUR_PROJECT_ID]/topics/[YOUR_TOPIC_NAME] --runner=DataflowRunner --temp_location=gs://[YOUR_DATAFLOW_STAGING_BUCKET]/tmp --output=[YOUR_DLP_FINDINGS_BUCKET] --region=[GOOGLE_CLOUD_REGION] --requirements_file="requirements.txt"